 Because the Adoption Law Firm of Kirsh & Kirsh, P.C. (“Kirsh & Kirsh”) has one of the largest adoption programs in the Midwest, and possibly the United States, we can offer expectant mothers and birth parents a wide range of carefully screened, independently investigated, prospective adoptive parents who cannot wait to welcome a baby into their hearts and home.
-We have assisted THOUSANDS of birth mothers find loving, secure, happy homes for their precious newborn babies.
+We have assisted numerous birth mothers find loving, secure, happy homes for their precious newborn babies.
 We have more than 35 years of experience handling adoptions in Indiana – NOT 35 years of “combined” experience as some groups advertise, when they add together the years individual members of the staff have assisted in adoptions.
 Additionally, unlike a national adoption agency, Kirsh & Kirsh is based in Indiana, but have prospective adoptive parents from all around the country.

 As a birth mother or birth parent considering putting your child up for adoption, or more correctly, making an adoption plan for your baby, you risk nothing by contacting us.
 We will explain our adoption program and provide information about hopeful adoptive parents without cost or obligation on your part.
 We give expectant mothers and birth mothers as much or as little involvement in the family selection process as they would like.